AnanthKini1/MedInfo/README.md

 This API helps users access medication information from the FDA's OpenFDA database, including drug labels, warnings, side effects, and recall alerts.

-**My Role:** I built the entire backend as part of a healthcare web application developed with teammates.
+**My Role:** I built the backend as part of a healthcare web application developed with teammates.
 This repo contains only my backend work - the API architecture, FDA integration, and data processing logic.

 ## Tech Stack